-Special education students with mild disabilities are assigned to general education classrooms and spend most of their day in that setting.
-They receive specially designed instruction, directed by a special services staff member, in areas identified on their IEPs.
-The special education teacher, the general education teacher, or a paraprofessional may provide the instruction.
-Instruction may occur in the general education classroom through cooperative teaching or in a small group/resource room.
-In Huron, these rooms are called
+Special education students may receive specially designed instruction, directed by a special services staff member, in areas of need as identified on their IEPs.
+The special education teacher, the general education teacher, or a paraprofessional may provide the instruction in a small group in the resource room.

-Resource Rooms.
 Related services such as occupational therapy and speech/language therapy are provided if the need is identified on the IEP.